Third Battle of Nanjing: The battle

-On March 14, Zeng Guoquan attempted his first attack on Nanking using ladders, but this was beaten back by the defenders.
+On March 14, Zeng Guoquan attempted his first attack on Nanjing using ladders, but this was beaten back by the defenders.
 The imperial army then changed tactics, digging a total of ten tunnels at Chaoyang (朝阳), Shence and Jinchuan (金川) Gates, and the defenders in turn countered by digging tunnels of their own and building a secondary wall behind the first.
 Five days after the death of Hong Xiuquan on June 1, 1864, Li Xiucheng was finally put in charge of all military and political affairs, but it was already too late—the fate of the city and its defenders was sealed.

 On July 3, Dibao Castle (地保城, nicknamed Dragon's Neck 龙脖子) on the Purple Mountain fell into the Qing army's hands.
 This strategic location enabled the Qing to build several dozen artillery positions to bombard the entire city, thus suppressing the defenders' firepower and providing cover for other preparations to take the city.
 One tactic of the attackers was to fill the space between the city wall and the mountain ridge at the Dragon's Neck with earth, sand, logs, rocks and grass, so the land surface was raised to the height of the city wall, thus paving the way to attack the city.
 Another was to dig tunnels just 200 feet away from the city wall so that they could be filled with explosives to blow up the wall.
 Operations within such close proximity of enemy fire were possible due to sufficient covering fire, thanks to the taking of Dibao Castle.
 The defenders' attempts to disrupt the preparations were continuously beaten back with heavy losses due to withering fire from the attackers.
 Two weeks later the preparation was complete.

 Realizing the final attack was coming, on the night of July 18, Li Xiucheng ordered more than 1000 defenders to disguise themselves as attackers to sneak out of the city to destroy the tunnel, but the attackers were not fooled and beat back the thousand-man formation.
 The following afternoon at 1:00 the attackers detonated the explosives in the tunnel under Taiping Gate, the wall breaking and flying 2–10 km far down, killing several hundred people and collapsing a large section of the city wall.
 The defenders put up a fierce fight, but were unable to drive back the attacking force of 60,000.
-The attackers divided into four fronts after entering Nanking as previously planned:
+The attackers divided into four fronts after entering Nanjing as previously planned: